 These are the same business owners that want a full office when they walk in.
 Going past an empty desk during normal work hours is abnormal to them.

 This reminded me of a page from one of my favorite books The Magic of Thinking Big.
-As the title describes, the book is finding opportunities when your thoughts are grand.
+As the title describes, the book is about finding opportunities when your thoughts are grand.

 This excerpt stood out to me.